iksnae/actual-intelligence/book/en/chapter-02/03-intermediate-prompting-strategies.md

 **Example sequence**:

-1. "Draft a simple introduction for a presentation about sustainable urban transportation options."
+1. `Draft a simple introduction for a presentation about sustainable urban transportation options.`
 2. *[ChatGPT provides draft]*
-3. "That's a good start.
-Could you revise it to include a brief statistic about carbon emissions from traditional vehicles?"
+3. `That's a good start.
+Could you revise it to include a brief statistic about carbon emissions from traditional vehicles?`
 4. *[ChatGPT provides revised draft]*
-5. "Now make the tone more engaging and conversational, as if speaking to young professionals rather than academics."
+5. `Now make the tone more engaging and conversational, as if speaking to young professionals rather than academics.`

 This iterative approach allows you to guide the development of content or ideas in stages, rather than trying to get a perfect result with a single, complex prompt.